Putting your list ahead of yourself?

-Your parents loved you dearly, but taught you how to attend to their needs and values or dismiss yours.
+Your parents loved you dearly, but maybe they taught you how to attend to their needs and espouse their values over your own.

-For some first generation-American families, or people who were raised in particular religions or cultures, speaking up was not something learned because it was considered talking back.
+For some first generation families, or people who were raised in particular religions or cultures, speaking up was not something learned because it was considered talking back.

 You were not taught not to say no, and you did not learn how to communicate effectively with loved ones.